spectreconsole/spectre.console/README.md

 If the current terminal does not support ANSI escape sequences, `Spectre.Console` will fallback to using the `System.Console` API.

-_NOTE: This library is currently under development and API's might change or get removed at any point up until a 1.0 release._
+_NOTE: This library is currently under development and APIs might change or get removed at any point up until a 1.0 release._

 ### Using the static API